 - 2 tb coconut cream (take from the solidifed part)

 - 2 tb extra virgin olive oil

 - Fresh radishes, onions, & cilantro to garnish

-- Cover lengua with water in a pot, with bay leaves, cinnamon stick, half a head of garlic and 1 onion and simmer for 3 hours until tender.
+- Cover lengua with water in a pot, with bay leaves, cinnamon stick, 2.5 tsp salt, half a head of garlic and 1 onion and simmer for 3 hours until tender.
 Remove outer skin and discard.
 Chop meat into bite-sized pieces.

 - While lengua is cooking, mix dough ingredients together until dough ball forms (shouldn't be sticky or brittle).
 Roll out between dusted parchment paper pieces and cut out tortilla-sized shapes (I used the underside of a coconut oil lid for this 😉 ), or break off about 1 tb of dough at a time and press in a tortilla press/roll out manually.

 - Cook on hot non-stick pan or grill until slightly toasted on each side (don't overcook or tortilla shells will become hard/crunchy).

 - Make crema (whisk ingredients together) and chop radishes/onions/cilantro.

 - Heat up a saute pan and cook 1 minced onion and 6 cloves of minced garlic in 1 tb lard.
 Add lengua, ½ tsp salt and cook until browned (just a few minutes).

 - Assemble your tacos!
 Have a taco bar!
 Have a taco party!
 Eat tacos forever, cuz they're awesome.